1191: As the Christians seek to retake Jerusalem King Richard the Lionhearted arrived at Tyre.

 1808: Birthdate of Jacob Raphael De Cordova, Texas land agent and colonizer.
 A native of Jamaica, he settled in Philadelphia in the 1820’s with his father before moving to Texas in 1839.
 Jacob and his brother Phineas De Cordova operated one of the largest land agencies in Texas.
 Jacob was one of three men who helped lay out Waco in 1848.
 He passed away in 1868.

-1832: English philosopher Jeremy Bentham passed away.
-For a detailed account of Bentham’s complex view of the Jewish people see “Jerry Bentham: Critical Assessments, Volume 4” starting on page 319.
+1832: English philosopher Jeremy Bentham “who spoke out many times on behalf of the Jews as an oppressed minority who were victims of popular prejudices” passed away For a detailed account of Bentham’s complex view of the Jewish people see “Jerry Bentham: Critical Assessments, Volume 4” starting on page 319.

 1859: In Australia, Queensland is established as a separate colony from New South Wales.
 By 1865, there were enough Jews living in the Queensland city of Brisbane that a congregation was formed that held services in a local Masonic hall until 1886 when a sanctuary with a seating capacity of 400.
 In 1879, the Jews of Toowoomba, Queensland, built a synagogue which, as the community shrunk in size, was only used on the High Holidays.